What Is a Class Action and am I Eligible?

 August 28, 2017 | Commercial Litigation & Class Actions

 When you are harmed, you have the right to recovery.
 The most typical route of recovery is a personal injury action.
 A personal injury suit is a type of civil action that is brought forth by a plaintiff against one or more defendants.
 These types of suits are filed when an individual suffers a personal injury (from an accident such as a slip and fall, car accident, defective product, etc.) due to the negligence of another.
-While personal injury suits are very common, class action suits are another type of civil action that can be very effective.
+While personal injury lawsuits are very common, class action suits are another type of civil action that can be very effective.

 What is a Class Action?